jaclu/debiSH/README.md

 You should be aware that Debian 10 hit its EOL as of 2022-09-10 So this is using an unsupported version, but since it is the last Debian built for x86-32, that is all we have for now

+The upside(?) is that you will never have to do `apt update` on this FS

 ## Procedure

 - Install ish-AOK (TestFlight)